May 10, 2026 | 9 min read

 Here’s where it gets interesting.

-Labour’s central tax promise was crystalline: “We will not increase taxes on working people.”
+Labour’s central tax promise was crystalline in that “we will not increase taxes on working people.”
 Specifically, no increases to income tax, National Insurance, or VAT rates.

 They kept the letter of this promise.
 The rates have remained unchanged.